Affirming, Evidence-Based Therapy

 The Therapeutic Approach

-Good therapy is based on a supportive and respectful relationship between a client and a therapist.
+Good therapy is based on a safe and respectful relationship between a client and a therapist.
 My approach to therapy is highly collaborative and humanistic.
-I believe you are trying to move forward and heal - I’m going to walk with you on that path.
+I believe you are trying to improve your life - I’m going to walk with you on that path.
 Together we create a safe space where you improve your awareness, explore your experiences, notice patterns in your life, and notice how these contribute to your functioning and sense of self.
 These insights allow you to consider alternative perspectives, utilize your strengths, and choose new, more adaptive behaviors.

 Creating Safety

 Therapy is the work of opening up and exploring your self.
 Examining your thoughts, actions, and reactions to better function in your universe.
-Discussing these private experiences requires vulnerability; therefore, the therapeutic relationship must be one of safety.
-My aim is to provide you with privacy and nonjudgment.
-We are all trying.
-Sometimes we get stuck and do not have the tools necessary to move forward.
-I hope to meet you where you are, listen to your experience, be emotionally present, supportive, and provide you with new insights and tools that may be useful.
+Discussing these deeply held, private experiences requires vulnerability; therefore, the therapeutic relationship must be one of safety.
+My role is to create that safe space.
+I approach therapy with non-judgment and empathy and remind people that what they are facing is a part of their humanity.

 Specialties